jeffrycascate/Security-Helpers/PayLoaders/README.md

-# Security-Helpers
+# PayLoader Sections.

-In this report, I am going to add helpers, notes, uploaders, anything that will help broaden your cyber security knowledge.
-I hope it helps you!!!
+In this sections, i going to talk about payloaders that use or i improve, maybe that very simple but can help to beginner, a introduce in the world to penetration testing.